 The International Alliance of Theatrical Stage Employees’ (IATSE) International President Matt Loeb told delegates gathered at the union’s District 2 Convention in Las Vegas on Saturday, June 9, that he was not afraid to get tough when contract negotiations with the producers resume in the coming weeks.
 “We won’t be afraid to wrestle at the edge of the cliff,” Loeb told applauding delegates.

 Though there has been a media blackout on stalled negotiations for a new Basic Agreement, industry trades reported that the talks were scheduled to resume June 26 — just days before the July 31 expiration of the current contract.
 Long hours, safety, and pension and health benefits are the union’s chief concerns.
-An industry-wide strike, if it should come to that, would be the first in IATSE’s 125-year history.
+An industry-wide strike, if it should come to that, would be the first for the West Coast Bargaining unit IATSE’s 125-year history.

 “I’m not looking for a war,” Loeb said, addressing that point.
 He also suggested that further delay in negotiations would benefit the union and that the new media model should include residuals.
 Delegates applauded enthusiastically.